davidoury/docker-tutorial/DockerCompose.md

 > https://hub.docker.com/_/ubuntu/

 Build an Ubuntu container for use in the nginx docker compose.
 ```
 docker build -f Dockerfile.ubuntu --tag myubuntu .
 ```

+TEST

 ## Nginx